Easy and healthy Chicken Curry

 Today I have a recipe that I got online from Jamie Oliver’s site.
 I have however made this recipe my own and changed some things in it.
 So I’m quite excited to share this recipe with you.
 This is one of my favourite things to eat right now.
 It’s easy to make, the recipe is for 6 people and takes about an hour and a half.
-I left the recipe for 6 people because I can just freeze the leftovers in and have the dish another time.
+I left the recipe for 6 people because I can just freeze the leftovers and have the dish another time.
 It tastes pretty nice after freezing as well.
 Where some dishes just fall apart in flavour this one is still really good.
-Also this dish is high in protein and I have recently discoverd that I need a bit more protein than a ‘normal, healthy’ adult.
-Because of chemo and redation and stuff, not importanted.
-What is important is that this dish is high in protein because of the chicken en lentils yeah for protein!
+Also, this dish is high in protein which is always good

 Ingredients